 Yakka Gear recommends choosing a plank with all of the above, meaning a plank with both aluminum pressed treads and rubber treads, and making sure the grip is on both the top and bottom of the plank.

 #2: Can the length be customised or cut to size?

-Pop rivets and welded endcaps are not designed to be removable and for this reason Yakka Gear recommends you will want to select screw-in endcaps.
-This way you can cut the plank to the size with screw-in endcaps you can easily unscrew them and then screw them into the plank where the newly cut end is.
+Welded end caps are not designed to be removable and for this reason Yakka Gear recommends you will want to select screw or pop rivet end caps.
+This way you can cut the plank to the required size for the job at anytime.

 It is important not to leave the newly cut ends exposed without endcaps, because it does a few important things: prevents rubbish from filling inside the plank, prevents sharp exposed ends, and provides a visually easier object to see so you do not hit or walk into it.

 #3 What is the rating of the plank?